Introduction

 )

-A bar chart can sometimes look better with horizontal bars.
-This can
+A bar chart can sometimes be easier to interpret with horizontal

-also be a good option if your bar labels are long and difficult to
+bars.
+This can also be a good option if your bar labels are long and

-display horizontally on the x axis.
+difficult to display on the x axis.
 To produce a horizontal bar chart,

 swap the variables defined for x and y in aes()